Toledo, Georgia

 Toledo is an unincorporated community in Charlton County, in the U.S. state of Georgia.
+It is located along the vicinity of Georgia State Routes 121 and 23 north of Saint George, Georgia.

 History

 A post office called Toledo was established in 1895, and remained in operation until 1930.
-The community's name is a transfer from Toledo, Spain but is pronounced "Toe-lay'-do".
+The community's name is a transfer from Toledo, Spain but is pronounced "Ta-lee'-dough".